 The question remains about how to subdivide optimally the protocol times of step 1 ($\tau_1$) and step 2 ($\tau_2 = \tau-\tau_1$).
 The total excess work is given by $W^{(1)} = L_1^2/\tau_1 + L_2^2/\tau_2$, by taking the derivative and imposing it to be zero we find

 And therefore we find

 which is indeed what was to be expected, as $L_1 + L_2$ is the total length of the protocol.

-We now discuss how we can obtain an exact version of \eref{eq:finitetimeboundweak}, so that it applies also in the strong coupling regime.
+We now discuss how we can obtain an exact version of \eref{eq:finitetimeboundweak} of the main text, so that it applies also in the strong coupling regime.
 First we can notice that since $L_1>0$ and $L_2>0$ we have $W^{(1)}\geq L_2^2/\tau$.
 Then by considering that $m_{\eps\eps}(\eps,\mu_*)$ is a one-dimensional metric it has to be positive by definition.
 Therefore the integrand of \eref{L_step2} is always positive.
 Next we can consider the fact that

 Therefore, for all $\mu_*$ and all $\eps$

 which allows us to conclude $L_2 \geq \lim_{\mu_*\rightarrow\infty} L_2$.
 For any finite $\mu_*$ large enough $m_{\eps\eps}(\eps,\mu_*)$ can be approximated by $[m_{T=0}]_{\eps\eps}(\eps,\mu_*)$.
 The angle spanned by the integral of $L_2$ is $\pi/2$.
 Therefore for all $\mu_*$